Support us 😍

 The solution: When discussing a prominent celebrity or industry leader, ensure that your contribution to the conversation is constructive and respectful.
 Avoid ridiculing individuals based on their mistakes, appearance, gender, age or ethnicity.

-14. GREENWASHING
+14. Greenwashing

 Greenwashing is when marketers overrepresent the extent to which their brands and their material sourcing, manufacture, delivery and marketing are environmentally friendly, sustainable or ethical.